-Here are a few details about what's in store for XMTP in the months ahead.
+Here are a few details about what we've shipped recently, what we're working on, and what's in store for XMTP in the months ahead.

 Network decentralization milestones